IvanGiacomoni/Iot-Individual-Assignments/README.md

 Be sure to have the right path and files for the private key, the certificate and the root certificate.

 Finally you need to add into the .env file a unique client id, the host address provided on Iot-Core, and the paths for the certificate and the root-certificate, in order to be able to send messagges from the frontend to manage the actuators.
-At this point the .env file shouls look like this:
+At this point the .env file should look like this:

 ```
 AWS_ACCESS_KEY_ID=YOUR_AWS_ACCESS_KEY_ID